-evagot(or Eva) is a member from Finland .
-She has been a member for over 4 years (1742 days).
+evagot(or Eva) is a member in Finland .
+She has been a member for over 10 years (3,748 days).

 Specialist in Civil Law, working with teaching and writing.
 Interested in languages, literature and food.
 After more than 6000 Postcrossing cards I decided to change my preferences a bit.
 Any of the following will make me happy, but of course, you are not bound to them, they are there to help you to make a choice.
 I love to see people's wish lists myself, in order to send a card they like.
 Still, feel free to send a card you like yourself!

-- Political propaganda of all kinds, old and new
+- Political propaganda of all kinds, old and new.
+Flags, coats of arms

 - Religious symbols

 - Map cards - from USA and everywhere; symbols of the different States